Phillips Exeter Academy

 Phillips Exeter Academy (also known as Exeter or PEA) is an independent, co-educational, college-preparatory school in Exeter, New Hampshire.
 Established in 1781, it is America's sixth-oldest boarding school and educates an estimated 1,100 boarding and day students in grades 9 to 12, as well as postgraduate students.
-Exeter is widely considered to be one of the most prestigious secondary schools in America.

 Exeter houses the world's largest high school library.
-The academy admits students on a need-blind basis and offers free tuition to students with family incomes under $125,000.
-Its list of notable alumni includes U.S. president Franklin Pierce, U.S. politician Daniel Webster, over 35 U.S. congresspeople, 6 governors of U.S. states, Facebook founder Mark Zuckerberg, three Medal of Honor recipients, and three Nobel Prize recipients.
+The academy admits students on a need-blind basis and offers free tuition to students with family incomes under $150,000.
+Its notable alumni include President Franklin Pierce, Senator Daniel Webster, over 35 U.S. congresspeople, six governors of U.S. states, Mark Zuckerberg, the founder of Facebook, businessman and philanthropist Tom Steyer, three Medal of Honor recipients, and three Nobel Prize recipients.

 History

 Origins

-Phillips Exeter Academy was established in 1781 by John and Elizabeth Phillips, prominent citizens of Exeter, New Hampshire.
+Phillips Exeter Academy was established in 1781 by John and Elizabeth Phillips, citizens of Exeter, New Hampshire.
 It is the nation's sixth-oldest boarding school.

 John Phillips had earned degrees from Harvard College and came to Exeter as a young man in 1741, initially as a teacher.
-He made his fortune as a merchant and banker, and gained influence over time as an advisor to the colonial governor, circuit court judge, elected representative, and senior militia officer in the years leading up to the Revolutionary War.
+He made his fortune as a merchant and banker, and gained influence over time as an advisor to the colonial governor, circuit court judge, elected representative, and senior militia officer in the years leading up to the American Revolutionary War.
 In 1778, he supported his nephew, Samuel Phillips Jr., financially when the latter founded Phillips Academy in Andover, Massachusetts, about 40 miles away.
 As result of this original family relationship, the two schools share a friendly and historic rivalry.
-John Phillips stipulated in Exeter's founding charter that it would "ever be equally open to youth of requisite qualifications from every quarter."
+John Phillips stipulated in Exeter's founding charter that it would "ever be equally open to youth of requisite qualifications from every quarter".

 The new academy benefited from donors besides John Phillips.
 Phillips had previously been married to Sarah Gilman, the wealthy widow of Phillips' cousin, Nathaniel Gilman, whose large fortune, bequeathed to Phillips, enabled him to endow the academy.
 The Gilman family also donated to the academy much of the land on which it stands, including the initial 1793 grant by New Hampshire Governor John Taylor Gilman of the Yard, the oldest part of campus; the academy's first class in 1783 included seven Gilmans.
 In 1814, Nicholas Gilman, signer of the U.S. Constitution, left $1,000 to Exeter to teach sacred music.